adzierzanowski/volcano/README.md

 To implement (and to check if it's possible):

-* key mappings (this is certainly possible)
 * macros
-* defining custom schemes
+* defining custom color schemes
-* update settings on PnP
+* updating settings on PnP

 # Usage